From System of Record to System of Context & Work

 |---|---|---|---|

-| Decagon | $231M; $4.5B val (Bloomberg, Jan 2026) | tens of millions of customers helped | Agent Operating Procedures (AOPs) — natural-language instructions that compile into agent behavior code.
+| Decagon | $231M; $4.5B val (Bloomberg, Jan 2026) | tens of millions of customers helped | Agent Operating Procedures (AOPs), natural-language instructions that compile into agent behavior code.
 Avoids the heavy professional-services model.
 Rippling deflection 38% → 50%+; NG.CASH 13% → 70%, avoided 35+ hires; Chime 1M+ voice calls/month automated. |

 | Parloa | $120M Series C; $1B val | 3M HSE calls/yr automated | Voice-first contact center.
 Pre-launch simulation testing as the eval architecture.
 ATU: 1 in 3 appointments booked by AI, staff phone time down 60%. |

-| Maven AGI | $78M total | $7M ARR in 5 months | Co-pilot + autonomous hybrid.
+| Maven AGI | $78M total | $7M ARR in 5 months | Co-pilot plus autonomous hybrid.
 HubSpot/Stripe/OpenAI exec backers. |

-| Lorikeet | $49M (QED) | regulated B2B SaaS | “Universal Concierge” for fintech/healthcare.
+| Lorikeet | $49M (QED) | regulated B2B SaaS | “Universal Concierge” for fintech and healthcare.
 Customers: Airwallex, Taptap Send, Eucalyptus. |

-| Crescendo | n/a | hybrid AI + 3,000 human agents | Labor Bypass archetype in CX — per-resolution + BPO billing. |
+| Crescendo | n/a | hybrid AI plus 3,000 human agents | Labor Bypass archetype in CX, per-resolution plus BPO billing. |

 | Parahelp | YC + Paul Graham | Perplexity, Framer, Replit, HeyGen | Software-company support; end-to-end ticket resolution for technical products. |